the-dev-syntax/Ecommerce-Template/README.md

 # ----------------------[from main to branch and vice versa]---------------------------[another]
 ------------------------------------
 --------------------------------------
+1.  save unsaved files then commit them the changes first then you can switch branches.
+>
 > git switch my-feature-branch ==> go to branch
 > git switch main   ==> go to main